endaaman/tym/README.md

 tym.set_hook('bell', function()
-  -- Even if you excute `tput bel`, the window will not be urgent. print('bell') return true end)
+  -- Even if you excute `tput bel`, the window will not be urgent. print('bell')

+  -- if return true, the event propagation will be stopped.
+  -- return true
+end)

 tym.set_hook('uri_clicked', function(uri, button)
   print(uri, ' is clicked by button ', button) -- 0:left, 1:middle, 2:right...
   tym.open(uri) -- launch default app for the URI

-  -- return true -- if uncomment this, the URI will be opened twice. end)
+  -- if return true, the URI will be opened twice (the event propagation is not be stopped).
+  -- return true
+end)
 ```